mlmstem/Night_in_the_wood/README.md

 <br>

 **Change How Questions Appear**: <br>
 Revised the appearance of questions so that they pause the game when the player first experiences them, ensuring clarity for players as they will have time to read what is required of them.
+A condensed version of the questions will then be displayed upon subsequent interactions.
 <br>
 <div align="center">
    <img src="Images/questions_og.png" width="500">